jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our society is fragile against this test because our "eight different bosses" micro-management culture has been running our manufacturing, hospitals, insurance companies, banks, and so many other industries, for generations.

-As a result, when do use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
+As a result, when use our education system, make a claim, try to understand our mortgage, it's like we're still renting DVDs from Blockbuster.
 As in, we're stuck with the hours of operation, DVD selection, and corporate policies of the rich and powerful with no ability to have our say.

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties, and having a two-way radio so you can tell the rescuers where you are.

 But, the eight different bosses will never give you that power.
 Why would they devalue themselves?
-To keep their prestige they're following the old maxim, and the one with the money has the control, and the one who needs it, stays under control.
+To keep their prestige they're following the old maxim, the one with the money has the control, and the one who needs it, stays under control.

 Sadly, this isn't actually their fault.
 We'll see later in this book, the heavy management of today's world is an holdover from the Industrial Age.
-Humanity simply hasn't evolved a better way of life yet.
+Humanity simply hasn't evolved a new work culture yet.

-Regardless, regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
+That's why regular people have super-advanced apps like Skype, Instagram, and Google Maps in their private lives.
 But, we're all watching CNN, reading random bullshit, waiting for our unemployment claim to be processed, and wondering how we'll earn a living while a novel disease is searching the globe for human hosts.

 That's very unneccesary to say the least.

 We've had Internet Age technologies for years.
 We could have been evolving a more prepared and antifragile way of life.
 For example, most insurance companies pay claims in paper checks.
 Although not officially said, it's likely because the longer the insurance company delays giving out the money, the longer they make interest on it.

-This one reason is probably why our society doesn't have a modern claim for car, property, health, and unemployment claims.
+This one quirk is (probably) a big reason why our society doesn't have digital processing for car, property, health, and unemployment claims.

-Internet Age technology can even empower us fight crisis.
+Internet Age technology can even empower us to not only deal with problems, but proactively solve them.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner, we would have found out which pushy drug salesman and corrupt doctors were responsible for the oxycontin epidemic.

-In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that could have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)
+In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

 But, the people on Main Street didn't use internet technologies to upgrade our civilization.
 Instead, we listened to "eight different" bosses drone on about paperwork, memos, and mission statements.

 When nagging about TPS reports made us unhappy, we bought bigger TVs, cars, and houses.
 When the middle-class got too angry, we'd turn to Left and Right politics.
-We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make society better.
+We thought to march in a Tea Party parade, or watching a Bernie Sanders political speech, was doing our part to make our society better.

 It wasn't.

-In fact, the combination of self-interested corporate and government bureaucrats stagnating our society's technological upgrades and Left/Right bickering, kept making us unhappier.
+In fact, the combination of self-interested corporate and government go-betweens stagnating our society's technological upgrades, and Left/Right useless bickering, kept making us unhappier.
 And now we're paying for it.

-Because we're depending on our society's weakened manufacturing base, insurance claims, and health-care system to stop this pandemic.
+Because we're depending on our society's weakened manufacturing base, insurance processes, and health-care system to stop this pandemic.

 PICTURE
 _Over-buying stuff is what ordinary people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that freed us from massive bureaucracy, and made us realize our salvation is reaching for new technologies._